openshift/enhancements/enhancements/network/ovn-secondary-networks.md

         }'
 ```

-### Where to host the code
-This enhancement can happen in two ways:
-- introduce a new dedicated CNI plugin + controller
-- add a sort of plugin into OVN-Kubernetes allowing flat layer 2 networks to
-  be created

-There are pros and cons to each of the options, which will be captured below:
-- new cni plugin
-  - pros
-    - independent release cycle / development / review process / test matrix
-    - clear scopes of responsibility (who maintains what)
-    - re-use the ovn-k deployed components
-  - cons
-    - support nightmare (which team handles a customer case)
-      - co-existance of the DBs
-    - duplication of effort (external network connectivity, etc)
-- ovn-kubernetes
-  - pros
-    - unified delivery / deployment
-    - connectivity to external networks implemented for free
-    - NVIDIA plans to contribute these topologies (our use cases are the
-      first two):
-      - flat L2
-      - flat L2 w/ external network connectivity
-      - routed L3 (one logical switch per node, inter-connected by a logical
-        router)
-  - cons
-    - bloating the test matrix of ovn-kubernetes

-Independently of where the code will live, there are things we can define as
-of now:
 - a logical switch per network.
 We will define an external id "owners" field
   so other ovn related projects can keep away from our stuff (e.g. avoid ovn-k
   reconciliation loops)